EricGebhart/EricGebhart/README.md

 #### Libraries that I created and used within the Applications I created for Yeti Data.
 - **[clojure cli extension](https://github.com/EricGebhart/clj-cli-ext/)** A library to make the creation of command line interfaces in clojure easier and more robust.
 - **[datetime data](https://github.com/EricGebhart/datetime-data/)** A datetime library for normalizing dates.
-- **[file access](https://github.com/EricGebhart/file-access/)** A file-access library to which creates a consistent API for various types of files.
+- **[file access](https://github.com/EricGebhart/file-access/)** A file-access library which creates a consistent API for various types of files, S3, SFTP, Github.

 #### Dfs datastores, These libraries were inspired by _Nathan Marz_, his book _Big Data_ and the Lambda Architecture.
 Pre Clojure/Schema.
+Uses Prismatic Schema and Fressian.
 - **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** A library which combines all of the dfs libraries into one, for managing dfs datastores with cascalog on hadoop.
   **The following libraries are all embodied in dfs-clj.**
   - **[pail-graph](https://github.com/EricGebhart/pail-graph/)** Extension library to streamline the use of Graph Schema thrift objects with Pail and Cascalog.